 What is the building management system (BMS)?

-A building management system or (BMS), otherwise known as a building automation system or (BAS), is a computer-based control system that is installed in buildings.
+A building management system (BMS), also known as a building automation system (BAS), is a computer-based control system installed in buildings.

-The BMS can control, monitor the building’s mechanical and electrical equipment such as ventilation, lighting, power systems, fire systems, and security systems.
+The BMS can control and monitor the building’s mechanical and electrical systems, including ventilation, lighting, power, fire, and security.

-But before we start talking in detail about this system, what are its benefits?
+But before we get into the details of this system, what are its benefits?
 Let us first imagine a story.

-Your company awarded a new project; this project is not so complicated.
+Your company has been awarded a new project; it is not particularly complicated.

 The MEP systems which can be controlled and/or monitored by the BMS system will be classified into three categories:-